 Planetario de Medellin

-The Planetario de Medellin is located directly adjacent to Parque Explora and the Botanical Garden, and makes for an excellent addition to a busy day in Zona Norte.
+The Planetario de Medellin is located directly adjacent to Parque Explora and the Botanical Garden and makes for an excellent addition to a busy day in Zona Norte.

 It is administered by Parque Explora, which means the focus is on interactivity with education.
-Here you’re not just reading about gravitational pull between planets or the Coriolis effect, but seeing how it works in an interactive way.
+Here you’re not just reading about the gravitational pull between planets or the Coriolis effect, but seeing how it works in an interactive way.

-The highlight of course is the theater located under the massive dome.
+The highlight, of course, is the theater located under the massive dome.
 The movies will take you on an immersive journey through space.

 There are also special events held here on occasion, like when they had the Pink Floyd: Dark Side of the Moon show here, which was really cool!
 Keep your eyes open for things like that.

 Pueblito Paisa is a mock pueblo (town) like you would find in the countryside, but located in the heart of Medellin atop Cerro Nutibara.